ccfas/utils/install.anaconda.intel.md

 Brief Description
 ------------------

-Describe stepts to install and manage intel enviorements in anaconda.
+Describe the steps to install and manage intel enviorements in anaconda.
 The choice here after hours of problems due to conflits was install:

  1. Install Anaconda